rahabonyani/news-aggregation/README.md

 ## .env file

-Change file .env.example to .env
+if .env does not exsits, Change file .env.example to .env

 ## Available Scripts